 In regard to spending more time outdoors face-to-face with God’s Creation, it’s our opinion that everyone needs encouragement and help to get out more–both young people and parents.
-It’s a good thing for kids of all ages to dump their phones for a while and have adventures!
+It’s a good thing for kids of all ages to dump their phones and computers for a while and have real, wild, exciting and beautiful adventures!

 We, for instance, have a team of families who have been working with Japanese young people for almost 30 years.
 As families, they have had the most amazing adventures with each other and with Japanese young people where the Lord is brought in all the time.